 Here’s everything you must know on cause of action in a lawsuit.
-The fundamentals, things to keep in mind while preparing CoA, common types, compensation & settlements, and more!
+The fundamentals, things to keep in mind while preparing a cause of action, common types, compensation, settlements, and more!

 What is Cause of Action?

-The elements or components of a cause of action include statutes, regulations, judicial precedent, and constitution.
+The essential elements of a cause of action include statutes, regulations, judicial precedents, and constitutional provisions.

 What are Different Kinds of Cause of Action?